Interoperability

 Private Sector Organisations

-Irrespective of past events questioning the delivery of the JESIP principles, the emergency services interoperability approach will be used for the foreseeable future. keeping that in mind, the private sector should understand their interoperability principles and develop knowledge and understanding of how the emergency services respond and what controls their decisions.
+keeping that in mind, the private sector should understand their specific countries interoperability principles and develop knowledge and understanding of how the emergency services respond and what controls their decisions.

 Without this understanding, private sector leaders can inadvertently hinder an effective response, posing a significant obstacle to the goals of the emergency services.